 - Course Description Coming Soon….

-- This is a one day, two part class: part 1 is a Cross Cultural Training & part 2 is a Pregnancy/Labor Support Training.
+- This is a two part class: part 1 is a Cross Cultural Training & part 2 is a Pregnancy/Labor Support Training.
 In the Cross Cultural training will explain what it means to be a refugee.
 We will also discuss what it means to be culturally sensitive.
 Finally, how you can help to empower the women you partner with during this special time in their lives.
 During part 2 of the training we will provide you with an overview of the birth process, practical comfort techniques for laboring women, options during labor/birth, and how to help refugee women to advocate for themselves during their perinatal experience.

 - This class is for refugees or volunteers wanting to partner with us.